indigo-dc/oidc-agent/gitbook/oidc-gen/options.md

 `oidc-agent:<shortname>-<cnid>`.
 A user could use for example the hostname of the machine.
 Then there are two different applications listed in the provider's web interface and the clients can be matched to the correct machine where that client is indeed used.

+### `--config-endpoint`

+The `--config-endpoint` or `--configuration-endpoint` or `--discovery-endpoint` option can be used to manually set the endpoint where the provider publishes its metadata.
+Usually, this is a well-known location and does not need to be set.
+For providers that do not have a configuration endpoint this option is useful.
+In particular a uri of the form `file:///path/to/file` can be used to point to a local file where the required information is stored in the json format and according to the discovery specification.
+If the configuration endpoint is provided the issuer url is not required anymore - but it still can be provided.

 ### `--dae`